ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

-# Lab 02 - User Offboarding and Access Removal
+# Lab 02 - User Offboarding and Access Removal in Microsoft 365

 ## Table of Contents
 - [Overview](#overview)